 When I first got back into snakes about nine years ago, I saw my first King Cobra (Ophiophagus hannah) at a snake show on the island of Koh Samui in Thailand’s Surat Thani province.
 The snake was beat up – there were scars all over it.
 The face was nose-rubbed horribly, and I couldn’t see … Continue reading King Cobras On the Brain

-(Last Updated: 26 July 2016) Naja kaouthia, the monocled cobra is one of Thailand’s most deadly snakes – with highly toxic (neurotoxic + cytotoxic) venom.
+Last Updated: 6 September 2016 Naja kaouthia – Monocled Cobra The monocled cobra is one of Thailand’s most deadly snakes – with highly toxic (neurotoxic + cytotoxic) venom.
 One bite on your toe from one that jumps out from under your outdoor refrigerator can kill you.
-Monocled cobras seem to be everywhere in Thailand.
-I had a friend … Continue reading Monocled Cobras – Venomous – Very Deadly
+I heard the story direct from a woman which … Continue reading Monocled Cobras – Venomous – Very Deadly

 Click images to enlarge.
 Robert Abrams sent me some photos of a snake he said washed over Menora waterfall he was relaxing at, the location is about 40 km outside of Ampur Muang, Phattalung province, southern Thailand.
 It was none other than the ultimate venomous snake, the king cobra.
 In his words – “It was … Continue reading King Cobra Washes Over Waterfall – Phattalung, Thailand